Risk management Risk management

-- Collective bodies within VTB Bank as the parent bank of the banking group (since the fourth quarter of 2019);
+- collective bodies within VTB Bank as the parent bank of the banking group;

 VTB Bank–level risk management

-- The Regulation on the VTB Bank Risk Management System designed in line with the Procedures endorsed by the Russian Government and approved by the Supervisory Council on 16 November 2015;
+- the Regulation on the VTB Bank Risk Management System designed in line with the Procedures endorsed by the Russian Government and approved by the Supervisory Council on 5 November 2020;

 The Bank’s risk management is developed and improved in accordance with legal regulations and recommendations of the Bank of Russia, as well as generally accepted international standards and banking best practices.